KillingSpark/restic-cronned/README.md

 ```

 ## Restarts/Suspends/Crashes ##
-When a job get scheduled it calculates the time when it should wake up.
+When a job gets scheduled it calculates the time when it should wake up.
 Then it sleeps for 10 seconds and checks against this time, until the limit is reached.
-This way restarts/suspends/chrashes should not bother the job too much.
-Jobs that should have been run when the system was suspended will be run (almost) immediatly when it gets unsuspended
+This way restarts/suspends/chrashes should not bother the jobs too much.
+Jobs that should have been run when the system was suspended will be run (almost) immediatly when it becomes unsuspended.

 ## Passwords ##
 For convenience (and to be sure the keys can be read correctly from the keyring) the rckeyutil should be used to set/get/delete the repo keys.